 Duo introduced in April

-Duo was introduced in April as the new solution for 2FA.
-All employees, and students in approved programs, can use Duo for 2FA.
-People still using Entrust tokens will migrate to Duo over summer.
-Refer to migration from Entrust to Duo to learn more.
+All employees, and students in approved programs, can use Duo, the new solution for 2FA.
+People still using Entrust tokens will migrate from Entrust to Duo over summer.

 Manage your device(s)

 To get started, first choose what device(s) you’ll use for 2FA.

 - Set up a smartphone or tablet – recommended